-Formula 1 and the City of Hanoi today announce that a Grand Prix will be held in the Vietnamese capital from April 2020.
+Formula 1 and the City of Hanoi, Vietnam today announced that a Grand Prix will be held in the Vietnamese capital from April 2020.

 As the first new race to be announced under Liberty Media’s ownership, the Vietnamese Grand Prix represents Formula 1’s firm commitment to the Asia region where races are already well established in Singapore, China and Japan.